-The final remains of the famous Berlin wall that divided this beautiful city in half and sparked a celebration on both side when it came down.
-A good portion of the wall is still up but instead of being greeted with harsh grey concrete slab that goes on forever, you will instead see a wall that is littered with beautiful messages about hope, friendship, kindness, and even a cute vehicle that I had to snap a picture of because my husband is a huge car fan.
+The final remains of the famous Berlin wall divided this beautiful city in half and sparked a celebration on both sides when it came down.
+A good portion of the wall is still up but instead of being greeted with a harsh grey concrete slab that goes on forever, you will instead see a wall that is littered with beautiful messages about hope, friendship, kindness, and even a cute vehicle that I had to snap a picture of because my husband is a huge car fan.

-Out of all the places we went to visit in Berlin, my husband really wanted to see three hot spots and Checkpoint Charlie was one of them.
+Out of all the places we went to visit in Berlin, my husband really wanted to see three hot spots, and Checkpoint Charlie was one of them.
 This was one place he wanted to visit because he is a HUGE James Bond fan (we are talking massive!).
-Anyway, Checkpoint Charlie was the best and well known checkpoint that was used to cross between East and West Berlin during the Cold War.
+Anyway, Checkpoint Charlie was the best and well-known checkpoint that was used to cross between East and West Berlin during the Cold War.
 If you want to take a photograph here, come before 10am because the place will be covered with actors who won’t let you near the checkpoint unless you pay.

 SPOILER – The actual Checkpoint Charlie was broken down around 1990, and a new one was replaced as a part of the museum.

 If you want to experience what a typical life is for a local, you need to head out to this beautiful indoor market.
 All the vendors in this adorable market offer a wide variety of international foods and items, and if you want to come and pick up a gorgeous bouquet for photos – come early!
 Their flower vendor sells out super fast (we arrived that around 1:30 pm and they were sold out).
 We arrived an hour after the market opened, and though we missed out on the flowers we did indulge in some pretzels and lots of cheese!